Sugar (musical): Productions

 The West End production, starring Tommy Steele, opened at the Prince Edward Theatre on March 19, 1992 and closed on June 20, 1992.
 The production reverted to the film's title of Some Like It Hot.

+The production reverted to the film's title of Some Like It Hot.
+The production's cast recording was released as Some Like It Hot: Original London Cast Recording.

 A 2002-03 United States national tour starred Tony Curtis as Osgood Fielding Jr. in a revised production, titled Some Like It Hot: The Musical.
 Curtis had played Joe in the original film.
 This national tour wardrobe is on display at the Costume World Broadway Collection in Pompano Beach, Florida.

 A new production of the show ran at the Westchester Broadway Theatre in Elmsford, New York April 2010 through July 2010.

 In February/March 2011 Pimlico Opera presented a new production in Great Britain at Send Prison in Surrey.
 The cast included professional actors and inmates.

 On March 6, 2011, Musical Theatre West in Long Beach, California presented a staged concert version of the show, as part of the Reiner Reading Series with Larry Raben (Forever Plaid), Bets Malone (The Marvelous Wonderettes) and Nick Santa Maria (The Producers (musical)).

 A Danish production of the show ran in 2011 at Folketeateret in Copenhagen under the title "Ingen er Fuldkommen" ("Nobody's Perfect").
 The show opened in October and starred Danish musical actress Maria Lucia.

 42nd Street Moon presented Sugar as part of its 19th Season, April 4–22, 2012.

 In 2016 started a new production of the musical in Barcelona, Spain.
 The whole play was translated into Spanish and Catalan and had been in theaters until April 2018.

 In 2019, the musical is returning to Teatro de los Insurgentes, in Mexico City, to be premiered on October 17.
 The cast includes famous Mexican actors like Arath de la Torre and Ariel Miramontes.

+The musical was staged in South Korea from 2025 to 2026, with singer Solar of the girl group Mamamoo cast in the lead role as Sugar.